モロッコ

 • Morocco - Marrakesh

-• About Marrakech Known as the "Red City," Marrakech is famous for its red sandstone walls and buildings, and it once thrived as an important trading hub for the tribes of the Atlas Mountains.
-Even today, it is one of the old royal cities where you can still feel its vibrancy and history.
+• About Marrakesh Known as the "Red City," Marrakesh is famous for its red sandstone walls and buildings and prospered as an important trading center for tribes of the Atlas Mountains.
+It remains one of the former royal cities where you can still feel its vibrancy and history.

-In the evening, the busiest square in Africa, Jemaa el-Fnaa, comes alive.
-Musicians, performers, snake charmers, games, and food stalls provide all kinds of entertainment.
+In the evening, the Jamaa el-Fna square, the liveliest square in Africa, comes alive.
+Musicians, performers, snake charmers, games, stalls — every form of entertainment is on offer.

 • Dinner